 2 Samuel 7

-*1 Dauid wolde buylde God an house, but is forbidden by the Prophet Nathan.
+2 Dauid wolde buylde God an houſe, but is forbidden by the Prophet Nathan.
 8 God putteth Dauid in minde of his benefites.
-12 He promiseth continuance of his kingdome and posteritie.*
+12 He promiſeth continuance of his kingdome and poſteritie.

-1.Afterwarde * whē the King sate in his house and the Lord had giuen him rest round about from all his enemies,
+1.AFterwarde * whẽ the King ſate in his houſe and the Lord had giuen him reſt round about from all his enemies,

 2.The King ſaid vnto Nathán the Prophet, Beholde, now I dwel in an houſe of cedar trees, and the Arke of God remaineth within the a curtaines.